DiLi-Lab/MeRID-eye-tracking/guidelines/markdown/INSTALL_PYLINK.md

 ```

 In the path above, pick either the `32` folder or the `64` folder depending on your system.
 The `3.10` folder in the
 path refers to the python version that we are using.
+If you are using python 3.9, you need to pick the `3.9` folder.

 **Mac**